-Surgical lung biopsy (SLB) is invasive and not possible in all patients with undiagnosed interstitial lung diseases (ILD).
-We hypothesized that transbronchial biopsy (TBB) findings combined with clinical and high resolution computed tomography (HRCT) data leads to a confident diagnosis congruent to SLB, and therefore avoids the need for SLB in some patients.
+Surgical lung biopsy (SLB) is invasive and not possible in all patients with undiagnosed interstitial lung disease (ILD).
+We hypothesized that transbronchial biopsy (TBB) findings combined with clinical and high-resolution CT (HRCT) data leads to a confident diagnosis congruent to SLB and therefore avoids the need for SLB in some patients.

-We evaluated 33 patients being evaluated for suspected ILD who underwent HRCT, TBB and SLB.
-First, clinicians, radiologists and a pathologist reviewed the clinical information, HRCT and TBB.
-Clinicians were asked to provide a diagnosis, and if SLB was needed for more confident diagnosis.
-Subsequently, the clinical, HRCT and SLB data were reviewed, and the same participants were asked to provide a final diagnosis.
-Clinician consensus and overall agreement between TBB and SLB based diagnoses were calculated.
+We evaluated 33 patients being investigated for suspected ILD who underwent HRCT, TBB, and SLB.
+First, clinicians, radiologists, and a pathologist reviewed the clinical information and HRCT and TBB findings.
+Clinicians were asked to provide a diagnosis and were also asked if SLB was needed for a more confident diagnosis.
+Subsequently, the clinical, HRCT, and SLB data were reviewed, and the same participants were asked to provide a final diagnosis.
+Clinician consensus and overall agreement between TBB- and SLB-based diagnoses were calculated.

-Four patients had definite UIP on HRCT and would not be considered for biopsy using current guidelines.
-Of the 29 patients without a definitive HRCT diagnosis, the clinicians felt confident of the diagnosis (i.e. would not recommend SLB) in 6 cases.
-In these cases there was 100% agreement between TBB and SLB diagnoses.
-Usual interstitial pneumonia was the most common diagnosis (n = 3) and was associated with an HRCT diagnosis of possible UIP/NSIP-like.
-Agreement was poor (33%) between TBB and SLB diagnosis when confidence in TBB diagnosis was low.
+Four patients had definite usual interstitial pneumonia (UIP) on HRCT and would not be considered for biopsy using current guidelines.
+Of the 29 patients without a definitive HRCT diagnosis, the clinicians felt confident of the diagnosis (ie, would not recommend SLB) in six cases.
+In these cases, there was 100% agreement between TBB and SLB diagnoses.
+UIP was the most common diagnosis (n = 3) and was associated with an HRCT diagnosis of possible UIP/nonspecific interstitial pneumonia-like.
+Agreement was poor (33%) between TBB and SLB diagnoses when confidence in the TBB diagnosis was low.

-Information from TBB, when combined with clinical and HRCT data, may provide enough information to make a confident and accurate diagnosis in approximately 20-30% of patients with ILD.
+Information from TBB, when combined with clinical and HRCT data, may provide enough information to make a confident and accurate diagnosis in approximately 20% to 30% of patients with ILD.